FastReports/FastReport-Cloud-PHP/docs/Api/ExportsApi.md

 Get specified folder

-User with a Get Entity permission can access this method.
+User with a Get (and/or Create) Entity permission can access this method.

 ### Example